 Develop an organisation-wide Cyber Security Policy

 This needn’t be a formal document, but it should set out your overarching approach to cyber security and why it is important to your organisation.
-Include the controls you have put in place for staff working remotely or at home as well as advice on passwords.
+Include controls you have put in place for staff working remotely or at home as well as advice on proper password hygiene.
 It should also set out the procedures staff should follow in the event of an incident.

 Test your resilience today by taking our online assessment.